-Prohibits State of Oregon or any public body in Oregon to spend public moneys on or for the benefit of an industry-recognized apprenticeship program.
+Prohibits State of Oregon or any public body in Oregon to spend public moneys on or for the benefit of an industry-recognized apprenticeship program as described in 84 Federal Register 29970.
 Takes effect 91st day after adjournment sine die.

-REVENUE: May have revenue impact, but no statement yet issued.
-FISCAL: May have fiscal impact, but no statement yet issued.
+REVENUE: No revenue impact.
+FISCAL: Minimal fiscal impact.